theanh/theanh/README.md

 # Hi there, I'm The Anh Nguyen 👋

-## 🚀 Technical Lead | Backend Engineer | Data Engineering Specialist
+## 🚀 Technical Lead | Fullstack Engineer | Data Engineering Specialist

 I'm a passionate engineer with **14+ years of experience** building scalable data pipelines and robust backend systems.
 I love solving complex problems, optimizing infrastructure costs, and mentoring teams to achieve their best.